ipc2023-learning/ipc2023-learning.github.io/index.md

 Participants will submit separate scripts for each submitted learner and planner:

+* `./learn DK DOMAIN TASK1 TASK2 ...`
+* `./plan DK DOMAIN TASK PLAN`

-* `./train DOMAIN TASK_DIR` ("TASK_DIR" contains N (probably between 50 and 100) tasks from "DOMAIN" in ascending "difficulty")
+We plan to pass between 50 and 100 tasks from "DOMAIN" in ascending "difficulty".
+The learner will write its learned domain knowledge into the "DK" file.
-* `./plan DOMAIN DK TASK PLAN` ("DK" path contains domain knowledge)

-Details concerning the submissions will be provided via the mailing list below.
+For details concerning the submission, [see below](#submission).

 We call a domain *polynomial* if all its tasks can be solved suboptimally in polynomial time.
 The competition will include both polynomial and non-polynomial